PulkitDhamija/GeorgiaTechSubmission/README.md

 ## Code explanation:

-Downloading sec files code box:
+Downloading sec files code cell:

 The code initializes a downloader object named dl for the company "MyCompanyName" with the email address "my.email@domain.com".
 Then, it defines a list of equity IDs, including "WMT", "MSFT", and "AAPL".
 It iterates over each equity ID in the list and uses the downloader object dl to fetch the 10-K filings for the corresponding company.
 The filings are retrieved for the period after December 31, 2020, and before December 31, 2023.
 Additionally, the parameter download_details is set to False, indicating that only the filings themselves are being downloaded without any additional details.